 February is Black History Month, making it the perfect time to highlight African American culture and the black experience in Seattle.
 A calendar of local events celebrating black history is listed below.
+This is also the perfect occasion to learn more about the civil rights movement in Seattle.

 Civil rights movement in Seattle